-This document describes how to monitor CPU usage on Catalyst 9800 Wireless LAN Controllers, plus covers several configuration recommendations.
+This document describes how to monitor CPU usage on Catalyst 9800 Wireless LAN Controllers and it covers several configuration recommendations.

-Before you delve into CPU load troubleshooting, you need to understand the basics of how CPUs are used in Catalyst 9800 Wireless LAN Controllers, and some details on the software architecture.
+Before you delve into CPU load troubleshooting, you must understand the basics of how CPUs are used in Catalyst 9800 Wireless LAN Controllers, and some details on software architecture.

-In general, Catalyst 9800 Best Practices document defines a set of good configuration settings that can prevent application-level issues, for example, using location filtering for mDNS, or ensuring client exclusion is always enabled.
-It is advised that you apply those recommendations together with the topics exposed here.
+In general, the Catalyst 9800 Best Practices document defines a set of configuration settings that can prevent application-level issues.
+For example, using location filtering for mDNS or ensuring client exclusion is always enabled.
+It is advised you apply those recommendations together with the topics exposed here.

-The architecture allows a common feature set, across different hardware or software implementations, for example, allowing similar features for 9800CL vs 9800-40, at different throughput scales.
+The architecture allows a common feature set across different hardware or software implementations.
+For example, it allows similar features for 9800CL vs 9800-40 at different throughput scales.

-For example, if you have a 9800-40, handling one main office, plus 5 branch offices, with different AP counts, the configuration could look like this:
+If you have a 9800-40 handling one main office, plus 5 branch offices with different AP counts, the configuration can look like this:

 wireless tag site office-main